strapi/documentation/docusaurus/docs/dev-docs/data-management/import.md

 Data import is available in v4.6.0 and newer versions of Strapi.
 See the [Updates and Migration documentation](/dev-docs/update-version) to upgrade your application.
 :::

-The `strapi import` command is used to import data from a file created using [`strapi export`](/dev-docs/data-management/export.md).
-The `strapi import` command, by default, imports all of the data contained in the source file.
-The default import command imports:
+The `strapi import` command is used to import data from a file.
+By default, the `strapi import` command imports data from an encrypted and compressed `tar.gz.enc` file which includes:

 - the project configuration,
 - entities: all of your content,